ssube/prometheus-sql-adapter/README.md

   Prometheus seems to pick an adapter and stick with it, most labels are a duplicate of something seen in the last few writes.
 Since `lid`s are unlikely to flap between active and inactive, even an LRU cache with the TTL set to a few sample periods would cache most or all of the labels it had seen.
-This would increase the adapter's memory usage by a substantial amount and introduce a potential memory leak.
+This would increase the adapter's memory usage by a substantial amount and introduce a potential memory leak (an LRU cache would address the leak).